bb-io/docs/src/content/docs/apps/Contentful.mdx

 - **Set entry's boolean field** sets the entry's boolean field value.
 - **Get entry's media field** returns the identifier of the asset attached to the entry's media field.
 - **Set entry's media field** sets the entry's media field with the specified asset.
+- **Get entry's array field** returns the array content of the specified field of the entry.

 ### Locales